ogaudefroy/DynamicStyleBundles/README.md

 ###Feature toggled cached bundling
 A common scenario when building white label sites is the capability to provide a UI where technical users can update stylesheets, images and fonts.
 As a consequence when applying dynamic assets bundling it can be very convenient to temporary disable the bundling only for a specific user in order to test its updates.

-This library implements this requirement with the ICacheToggleProvider interface which creates an extensibility point where you can implement your own feature toggle logic.
+This library implements this requirement with the [ICacheToggleProvider](https://github.com/ogaudefroy/DynamicStyleBundles/blob/master/DynamicStyleBundles/ICacheToggleProvider.cs) interface which creates an extensibility point where you can implement your own feature toggle logic.

-A default toggle provider is provided if no provider is registered with the bundle: DefaultCacheToggleProvider which always activates caching.
+A default toggle provider is provided if no provider is registered with the bundle: [DefaultCacheToggleProvider](https://github.com/ogaudefroy/DynamicStyleBundles/blob/master/DynamicStyleBundles/DefaultCacheToggleProvider.cs) which always activates caching.

 ###Multi tenancy support
 By default DynamicStyleBundles supports multitenancy through its caching mechanism which generates caching keys prefixed with HTTP_HOST server variable.
-This behavior is implemented in DefaultCacheKeyGenerator class.
+This behavior is implemented in [DefaultCacheKeyGenerator](https://github.com/ogaudefroy/DynamicStyleBundles/blob/master/DynamicStyleBundles/DefaultCacheKeyGenerator.cs) class.

-If this design doesn't match your use case you can create your own cache key generator by implementing ICacheKeyGenerator and registering your implementation when instantiating your DynamicStyleBundle.
+If this design doesn't match your use case you can create your own cache key generator by implementing [ICacheKeyGenerator](https://github.com/ogaudefroy/DynamicStyleBundles/blob/master/DynamicStyleBundles/ICacheKeyGenerator.cs) and registering your implementation when instantiating your DynamicStyleBundle.

 ###Cache dependencies
 It can also be very convenient to be able to automatically refresh your bundle when an asset is edited.
-By default, DynamicStyleBundles provides a TimeSpanCacheDependency which expires after 15 minutes.
+By default, DynamicStyleBundle provides a [TimeSpanCacheDependency](https://github.com/ogaudefroy/DynamicStyleBundles/blob/master/DynamicStyleBundles/TimeSpanCacheDependency.cs) which expires after 15 minutes.

-You can provide an alternate implementation by implementing the ICacheDependencyBuilder interface and register it when setting the virtual path provider.
+You can provide an alternate implementation by implementing the [ICacheDependencyBuilder](https://github.com/ogaudefroy/DynamicStyleBundles/blob/master/DynamicStyleBundles/ICacheDependencyBuilder.cs) interface and register it when setting the virtual path provider.